For Parents

 - Insurance cards (both primary and travel-specific), front and back, with plan information including contact details for the provider

 - It is normal for family members to be concerned for the safety of their students, particularly in light of recent world events.
-Here is an article by Go Overseas.com with some recent conversations with parents. http://www.gooverseas.com/blog/parents-speak-up-on-rising-concerns-of-terrorism-and-study-abroad
+Here are some more articles and resources to review.
+Additiaonlly, the U.S. Department of State has a resource that allows parents and students to sign up for travel and safety updates in the destination country.

 - All students interested in education abroad should make the Student Financial Aid Office one of their first stops.
 Even if your student has not been eligible for federal aid (grants and loans) before, education abroad is an additional educational expense that in some cases may make them eligible for aid.

-- Encourage your student to apply for the UNA Education Abroad Scholarship, and other independent education abroad scholarships available to them.
-See this page for information.
+- Encourage your student to apply for the UNA Education Abroad Scholarship and the QEP Grant, and other independent education abroad scholarships available to them.
+See our Funding page for more information.

 - Remember to compare what each program is providing for the cost.
 One program may appear much cheaper than another because it is not providing roundtrip airfare and the other is.